Judging

 • Results and Evaluation (25 marks): Was there evidence that the work made a significant impact and achieved the stated objectives?
 Advertising Value Equivalency (AVE) is not a valid measure and will not be taken into consideration by judges.

-For entries in the Sally Logan-Milne Young Practitioner of the Year, Communicators PR In-house Team of the Year, and the BusinessDesk PR Consultancy of the Year, judges will holistically assess all sections in the entry forms.
+For entries in the Sally Logan-Milne Young Practitioner of the Year, PR In-house Team of the Year, and the PR Consultancy of the Year, judges will holistically assess all sections in the entry forms.